Sailing the Greek Islands

 Some islands have laundry.
 But you will probably not need it.

-• Any recommended must haves? i.e. particular shoes, sunscreen, waterproof bags, backpacks, etc?
+• Any recommended must-haves? i.e., particular shoes, sunscreen, waterproof bags, backpacks, etc?

-Shoes with white soles, sunscreen, hat, sunglasses
+Shoes with white soles, sunscreen, a hat, and sunglasses